K12Dynamics/D3/docs/features/chart-library.md

 The application enables you to work with the dashboard as a whole or with an individual chart within the dashboard.
 To activate an individual chart, you select it by clicking or tapping the chart on the dashboard.
 A border will be displayed around the chart to indicate it is active, and the sidebar information will change to provide information and actions specific to the selected chart.

-You can open a chart within a dashboard to full-size by choosing `View` from the sidebar once the chart is selected.
+You can open a chart within a dashboard to full-size by choosing "View" from the sidebar once the chart is selected.

 ```eval_rst
 .. tip::
    If you are using a device with a mouse, you can also double-click a chart within a dashboard to open it full-size.
 ```

-To go back to the original dashboard view, just select the `Dashboard` action from the sidebar.
+To go back to the original dashboard view, just select the "Dashboard" action from the sidebar.

 ### Dashboard Layout